Yes, we are the fastest three hours in media and probably the most fun and without question the most worthwhile.

 Where you're saying, well, Russia Republicans have voted down.

-No, they well, yeah, the the what new one coming back.
+No, they're what new one coming back.

 And then it's the same.

-This is the trap, and this is the trick.
+This is the trap and this is the trick.

 The House Republicans will be forced to either vote for it or be characterized as siding with the insurance companies against the people.